 Food & Culture Highlights

-Food in Quad Biking, Sunset Camel Ride and BBQ in the Sahara USD 147 reflects regional produce and neighbourhood traditions.
+Food in Italian Cooking Class Pasta and Tiramisu in Venice USD 210 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.